latestchatty/latest-chatty-ios/README.md

 - Status bar loading indicator appears/disappears as necessary now
 - Loading spinner in Browser view removed completely in favor of the status bar loading indicator (which means there is no loading indicator visible when Browser view is full screen after scrolling down the page).
 I'd like to make a thin progress bar at the top of the screen similar to iOS 7 Safari in the end.
 - Testing an open source component to replace the loading overlays.
 They are visible when loading a main section, loading a thread, or tagging a thread only for now.
-- Super Secret Fart Mode added
+- Super Secret Fart Mode added (how to enable it is a secret!)

 3.4.2
 ====